‘Days Of Our Lives’ Comings & Goings: Three Major Returns To Salem

 — Days of our Lives (@nbcdays) September 8, 2019

-Meanwhile, Ben Weston’s (Robert Scott Wilson) sister, Jordan Ridgeway (Chrishell Hartley) will also be back in town.
-Last time that fans saw Jordan was was kidnapping Abigail and Chad’s little girl Charlotte, and attempting to kill Ben’s girlfriend, Ciara Brady (Victoria Konefal).
+Meanwhile, Ben Weston’s (Robert Scott Wilson) sister, Jordan Ridgeway (Chrishell Hartley), will also be back in town.
+The last time that fans saw Jordan was kidnapping Abigail and Chad’s little girl Charlotte and attempting to kill Ben’s girlfriend, Ciara Brady (Victoria Konefal).
 She later received treatment at a mental health facility.

-The Inquisitr reports that Jordan is now back in Salem and she’ll likely want to get her son back, whom Rafe Hernandez (Galen Gering) has been caring for over the past few months.
+The Inquisitr reports that Jordan is now back in Salem, and she’ll likely want to get her son back, whom Rafe Hernandez (Galen Gering) has been caring for over the past few months.
 Jordan will also try to make amends with her brother and Ciara as she apologizes for her previous behavior and claims that she has turned over a new leaf thanks to the treatment that she received.

 In addition, fans will also see Olivia Rose Keegan back as Claire Brady in the near future.
 The fall promo reveals that Jordan will be coaxing Claire into stirring up some trouble with her in Salem, but the clip could be one from the Halloween episode of the soap.

-Viewers can keep up with all of the latest comings and goings in Salem by tuning into Days of Our Lives weekday afternoons on NBC.
+Viewers can keep up with all the latest comings and goings in Salem by tuning into Days of our Lives weekday afternoons on NBC.